List of Zulu kings

-This article lists the Zulu monarchs, including chieftains and kings of the Zulu royal family from their earliest known history up to the present time.
+This is a list of the monarchs of the Zulu nation, including chieftains and kings of the Zulu royal family from their earliest known history up to the present time.

 Pre-Zulu

 The Zulu King lineage stretches to as far as Luzumana, who is believed to have lived as long ago as the 16th century.
-Luzumana is the child of Ngoni, but details about him are unknown.
+Luzumana is the child of Mnguni, but details about him are unknown.